camunda/sap-odata-connector/README.md

 ## Release cutting

+&rarr; will always
-&rarr; will publish a docker image and do a GH release
+- publish a docker image
+- do a GH release

+### rolling 8.x release
-:warning: Publishing of docker images and GH releases is only done upon changes to `pom.xml` in a push to this branch.
+:warning: GH releases is only done upon changes to `pom.xml` in a push to a `release/8.x` branch.
+- adjust version in `/src/pom.xml` (minor version)
+- generate the connector template w/ the respective maven task
+- push changes to `release/8.x` branch

+### new 8.x release
 - create release branch: `release/8.x`
 - adjust version in `/src/pom.xml`
 - in `.github/workflows/build-and-publish.yml`: